BeamMP/Docs/docs/en/support/server-faq.md

 ---
 #### **Can you make a server using linux?**

-BeamMP server can be used on Linux and other OS, however builds are usually only provided for Ubuntu 22.04 and Debian 11.
+BeamMP server can be used on Linux and other OS, however builds are usually only provided for a few distributions.
 The newest builds can be found [here](https://github.com/BeamMP/BeamMP-Server/releases).

-For other OS, you need to build from source yourself.
+For different OS/Distro, you need to build from source yourself.
 Information for this can be found [here](https://github.com/BeamMP/BeamMP-Server#build-instructions).

 ---
 #### **What are the minimum system requirements to run a BeamMP server?**